scott-the-programmer/blog-api/posts/shape-up-pitfalls.md

 Engineers will genuinely try their best during these periods — they'll experiment with new technologies, refactor legacy code, and explore creative solutions.
 But sometimes these efforts don't pan out.
 That shiny new framework doesn't solve the problem you thought it would.
 The refactoring uncovers more complexity than expected.
 The innovative feature prototype reveals fundamental flaws.

-This is not a failure of the engineers — it's an expected outcome of the methodology.
+This is not a failure of the engineers — it's an expected outcome of Shape Up.
 Shape Up requires leadership and stakeholders to be genuinely okay with this apparent "lost productivity."
 If you're measuring success purely by feature delivery velocity, cool-downs will feel wasteful.
 The value they provide is often intangible and long-term, making them difficult to justify in the short term.

 ## Everything Must Be Halt-able